jrsathya/jrsathya/README.md

 </p>

 <p align="center">
 SAP Integration Consultant with 5+ years designing, building, and running enterprise-grade integrations on SAP BTP Integration Suite — end to end, from solution design and development through testing, go-live, and hypercare.
-This repo is my hands-on playground where I rebuild real-world integration patterns to keep leveling up and share what I learn in the open.
+This repo is my hands-on playground where I rebuild real-world integration patterns to keep leveling up and share what I learn.
 </p>

 <br>